 - Adaptational Dumbass:

-- Mr. Poe is notably much more gullible in the series to the point where, by season 2, doesn't seem to realize that Count Olaf was standing right in front of him in The Carnivorous Carnival when the latter introduces himself to former, claiming that he's a different Count Olaf (since the newspapers stated that he had died), despite looking exactly the same.
+- Mr. Poe is notably much more gullible in the series to the point where, by season 2, doesn't seem to realize that Count Olaf was standing right in front of him in The Carnivorous Carnival when the latter introduces himself to former, claiming that he's a different Count Olaf (since the newspapers stated that he had died), despite looking the same.

 - Adaptational Early Appearance: